PdIPS/CBXpy/docs/userguide/dynamics.rst

     >>> print(f(x).shape)
     (4, 2)

-In the above example the array ``x`` yields :math:`M=3, N=4` and :math:`d=2`, therefore the output must of shape :math:`3\times 4`.
+In the above example the array ``x`` yields :math:`M=3, N=4` and :math:`d=2`, therefore the output must be of shape :math:`3\times 4`.
 However, since ``f`` as defined above only works on the single particle level, the shape of the output and therefore also the application is wrong.
 Let's see how the situation changes when we use the above ``f`` as an objective for a dynamic:

     >>> import numpy as np
     >>> from cbx.dynamics import ParticleDynamic